LucHermitte/lh-tags/README.md

 In the buffer local section, you can:
- * set some `(bpg):tags_options....` if the default values don't suit you -- I use if to add exclusion lists in my projects.
+ * set some `(bpg):tags_options....` if the default values don't suit you -- I use it to add exclusion lists in my projects.
  * force another root directory where to store the ctags database
  * ...